21700119/rasppi_twitter/README.md

 ### 4. Where can I get more help, if I need it?
 https://projects.raspberrypi.org/en/projects/getting-started-with-the-twitter-api/1

 http://raspi.tv/raspitweets

 ### 5. contents
-With these scripts you should be able to... twitterwin.py - pick a random winner from your followers tweet.py - send a text tweet tweet2.py - tweet system information from your Pi tweetpic.py - take and tweet a photo using Pi an Picam tweetpic6BLOG.py - take photo, overlay text and graphics, and tweet it
+With these scripts you should be able to:
+- twitter.py - send a tweet from python
+- tweet.py - send a tweet you want from python
+- twitter_img.py - tweet a picture

 Have fun tweeting from your Raspberry Pi :]